AdamOssenford/slingshot/README.md

 visit github and create a repository copy the Dockerfile, commands, and .github folder from this rep into your repo

+make sure you have your ssh keys setup for github.

+you will also need to perform the gh login the first time to allow the gh command to work

 if you have additional packages you want available add them to the Dockerfile on the apt-get install line

 make sure you have the .github/workflows/dockerimage.yml in your repository